 Currently, Emma is Programme Leader of the UG Sport and Exercise Science programme, teaching physiology modules on this programme.
 She also supervises four PhD students researching the use of a range of recovery interventions following damaging bouts of exercise.

-Russell, Mark and Birch, Jack and Love, Thomas and Cook, Christian and Bracken, Richard and Taylor, Tom and Swift, Eamonn and Cockburn, Emma and Finn, Charlotte and Cunningham, Daniel and Wilson, Laura and Kilduff, Liam (2016) The effects of a single whole body cryotherapy exposure on physiological, performance and perceptual responses of professional academy soccer players following repeated sprint exercise.
-Journal of Strength and Conditioning Research .
-ISSN 1064-8011 (Accepted/In press)
+Russell, Mark and Birch, Jack and Love, Thomas and Cook, Christian and Bracken, Richard M. and Taylor, Tom and Swift, Eamon and Cockburn, Emma and Finn, Charlie and Cunningham, Daniel and Wilson, Laura and Kilduff, Liam P. (2017) The effects of a single whole body cryotherapy exposure on physiological, performance and perceptual responses of professional academy soccer players following repeated sprint exercise.
+Journal of Strength and Conditioning Research, 31 (2). pp. 415-421.
+ISSN 1064-8011

 Briggs, Marc A. and Cockburn, Emma and Rumbold, Penny L. S. and Rae, Glen and Stevenson, Emma J. and Russell, Mark (2015) Assessment of energy intake and energy expenditure of male adolescent academy-level soccer players during a competitive week.
 Nutrients, 7 (10). pp. 8392-8401.
 ISSN 2072-6643